elucian/bee/syntax/composite.md

  quote | used for
 -------|--------------------------------------------------
- '_'   | one Symbol: Unicode or ASCII
+ '_'   | Unicode or ASCII single symbol
- "_"   | unrestricted capacity Unicode String or Template
+ "_"   | Unicode string or string template

 ### Text
 For large text literals (Text) we can use a markup language: